Tattvasamgraha

 The Tattva-saṃgraha is a text written by the 8th century Indian Buddhist pandit Śāntarakṣita.
 The text belongs to the 'tenets' (Siddhanta, Tib. sgrub-mtha) genre and is an encyclopedic survey of Buddhist and non-Buddhist philosophical systems in the 8th century.

-Śāntarakṣita's student Kamalashila wrote a commentary on it, entitled Tattva-saṃgraha-pañjikā.
+Śāntarakṣita's student Kamalaśīla wrote a commentary on it, entitled Tattva-saṃgraha-pañjikā.

+Description

+Composed of 3,645 verses, this work contains a detailed exposition of Buddhist epistemological, Hindu, and Jain works, even those currently non-extant.
+It is one of the key sources for understanding philosophical works written in the second half of the first millennium, since it often quotes directly from the sources it surveys.
+Scholars have argued that, through qualifiers of pratītyasamutpāda, the initial statement (ādivākya) of the text, which consists of six verses, serves as a table of contents for the twenty-six chapters of the work, which are called "investigations" (parīkṣā).
+For example, the qualifier "which is devoid of the operation of primordial matter" correponds to the first chapter of the work on an investigation of primordial matter, and the qualifier "which is devoid of the operation of God" corresponds to the second chapter that invesitgates God.

 Chapters

 The Tattva-saṃgraha has twenty-six chapters on the following topics: